Patricio P. Pouchulu

 All rooms face directly the Buddah Cliff (performing, tea house, exhibition) or indirectly (research, library).
 The space is connected through staircases and a multipurpose central ramp.
 Like the Khyber Pass, that forced Afghans to be in a lifelong friction with foreigners, this building is also a passage, a statement where different cultures can share a space in peace. up

 Perspective, Cyclotel unit in the Netherlands.
-Copyright © 2018 Cyclotel Holding B.V.
+Copyright © 2018 PPPouchulu

 The Cyclotel concept was created by Pouchulu in 2007.
 After a long research it started to be developed in 2012.
 It is the first shelter chain in the world to exclusively serve cyclotourists.
 Each unit is placed along cycling routes.
 The Cyclotel offers a different, new way of visiting Europe while cycling, introducing the idea of green holidays, creating short, medium or long-range trips in specialized hotels where cyclists can sleep with their bikes.
 Bicycles are 100% eco-friendly… represented here in a 100% green building: the first off-grid industrialized architecture network.